xaya/xaya_tutorials/XAYA Electron Help/Navigation.md

 ![block-progression-area](img/block-progression-area.png)

-If you cannot get your wallet to synchronise properly, visit the <a href="https://forum.xaya.io/" target="_blank">XAYA forums</a> and post in the <a href="https://forum.xaya.io/forum/16-support/" target="_blank">Support forum</a>.
+If you cannot get your wallet to synchronise properly, visit the <a href="https://forum.xaya.io/" >XAYA forums</a> and post in the <a href="https://forum.xaya.io/forum/16-support/" >Support forum</a>.

 > It is possible that during a lengthy synchronisation, the two numbers could be equal for a very short period without your wallet being fully synchronised due to there being more blocks to be downloaded still.
 This is rare and only lasts a very short time.